Essential Data Breach Protection Tips

 Healthcare organizations are subject to strict regulations and compliance requirements, such as the Health Insurance Portability and Accountability Act (HIPAA) in the United States.
 Non-compliance can result in severe penalties, which makes organizations more likely to pay ransoms or quickly settle breaches to avoid regulatory scrutiny.

-When combined, these factors make the healthcare industry an attractive target for criminals, highlighting the need for healthcare providers to prioritize cybersecurity measures and protect sensitive patient data.
+When combined, these factors make the healthcare industry an attractive target for criminals.
+Healthcare providers need to prioritize cybersecurity in order to protect sensitive patient data.

-We’ve looked at why the healthcare sector is such a viable and tempting target.
+We’ve looked at why the healthcare sector is such a tempting target.
 Now, let’s look at the strategies bad actors typically use to conduct their attacks.

 Criminals often use phishing emails that appear to be from trusted sources to trick healthcare employees into providing login credentials or clicking malicious links, leading to unauthorized system access.